CryptoSolvers/CryptoSolve/README.md

 A free algebra library that only exists as a way to encode equations such as `f(x) = 5` for later use in the other libraries.

 Check out `algebra/README.md` for more information.

+## Rewrite

+Module that contains rewrite rules and variants.

+## Unification

+Module that contains different unification algorithms.